 Malta approved The Strategic Plan for the Environment and Development (SPED) in 2015, replacing the Structure Plan for the Maltese Islands (adopted in 1992).
 The SPED formulates the strategic spatial policy framework for environment and development up to 2020, complementing the Government’s policy for the same period.
 It covers coastal zones and marine areas in a joint chapter as one distinct spatial unit within the National Spatial Framework and is limited to marine waters up to the 25nm limit of the Fisheries Management Conservation Zone (adopted by Council Regulation EC No. 1967/2006 under the EU Accession Treat, 2003).
 The competent authority designated is the Planning Authority (PA).
 In 2020, the Government of Malta called for a review of the SPED and as the Competent Authority for MSP, the Planning Authority has started the process which will be governed by the procedures set out in legislation.

-Spain has adopted legislation establishing a framework for MSP and has created the Inter-Ministerial Commission on Marine Strategies.
+Spainhas adopted legislation establishing a framework for MSP and has created the Inter-Ministerial Commission on Marine Strategies.
 Competencies on maritime and coastal affairs are shared between central and regional governments, including those facing the Atlantic.
 A first draft of the Maritime Spatial Plan (POEM), together with the Initial Strategic Document, was subject to a strategic environmental assessment process and opened to administrative and public consultation.
 Once public consultation was finalised, a transboundary consultation with neighbouring countries was launched, and a specific online meeting with France, Portugal and Italy was held.
 In July 2022, the Competent Authority finalised the integration of the observations received during the public consultation process and the decision-making regarding certain high potential and priority-use areas established within the plans.
 The final documents have been submitted to the environmental assessment competent authority in order to complete the strategic environmental assessment process.
 Once the strategic environmental document has been published, the plans will be submitted to the Council of Ministers to obtain approval for them by Royal Decree before the end of 2022.
 The first cycle of the plans, including the implementation of measures and the monitoring, will take place between 2022 and 2027.